Promotion and Regulation of Online Gaming Act, 2025: Promotion of Industry

-Rules
+Promotion and Regulation of Online Gaming Rules, 2025

 On October 12, 2025, MeitY released the Draft Promotion and Regulation of Online Gaming Rules, 2025, in terms of section 19 of the Promotion and Regulation of Online Gaming Act, 2025.

+On 22 April 2026, the government of India has notified the rules.

 Challenge before Court

 The provisions of the Act have been challenged before Karnataka, Madhya Pradesh and Delhi high courts by the affected parties.
 Subsequently, on September 8, the central government's petition, Supreme Court of India transferred all the pending and future challenge cases to the Supreme Court.